FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q What happens if the pupil loses or damages the storybook?

-Pupils are responsible for any library items borrowed from the library.
-For every item lost or damaged, pupils would be required to replace the item in kind.
+Students are responsible for any library items borrowed from the library.
+For every item lost or damaged, students would be required to replace the item in kind.

-Q Who will be the buddy for the Primary 1 pupils during the first week of school?
+Q Who will be the buddy for the Primary 1 students during the first week of school?

 School safety and security is one of our utmost priorities.
-To ensure that all our pupils are well-adjusted to the school grounds and daily routines such as assembly, recess and dismissal, our teachers and support staff, together with the P and VP, will be on the ground to assist our pupils especially during their first few weeks of school.
+To ensure that all our students are well-adjusted to the school grounds and daily routines such as assembly, recess and dismissal, our teachers and support staff, together with the school leaders, will be on the ground to assist our students especially during their first few weeks of school.
 With many helping hands, the children will learn and play in a safe and secure environment.

 Q How do I prepare my child for Primary 1?